mariagwyn/mariagwyn.github.io/_posts/ekklesia/2017-10-15-the-good-king.md

 God is not like king in this story.
 Our God would rather be silently cast out than comply with injustice.
 That is not an easy God to follow, because mercy and peace, gentleness and rejoicing are often very hard to actually do.
 But as Paul reminds us, it is by doing these things that the God who is peace, is with us, and through us, is with the world.

+**Footnote:**

-<b id="f1">1</b>: I owe the bulk of this interpretation to the work of Marianne Blickenstaff.
+<a href="#r1" name="f1">**1**</a>: I owe the bulk of this interpretation to the work of Marianne Blickenstaff.
 She summarizes her argument in "Matthew's Parable of the Wedding Feast (Matt 22:1-14)" in *Review and Expositor*, 109, Spring 2012.
+Her full argument can be found in <a href="https://www.amazon.com/While-Bridegroom-them-Marriage-Testament/dp/0567041123/ref=asap_bc?ie=UTF8">*'While the Bridegroom is with them': Marriage, Family, Gender and Violence in the Gospel of Matthew* (The Library of New Testament Studies)</a>.